Student representatives

 E-mail

-Jas is a first-year Master of Audiology student at UQ.
+Jas is a second-year Master of Audiology student at UQ.
 He is Tamil by heritage and upbringing.
 He came to Australia as a refugee in 2013 without knowing any English.
-Since then, he has served on over multiple committees at Griffith University and continues to lead as the Founder and President of the Anatomy Society at Griffith.
-Now undertaking his postgraduate studies at UQ, he also serves on the Board of Studies (BoS) for HMBS and as a student council member for SHRS.
-He is passionate about finding innovative ways to transform teaching and learning, believing there is much more to education that has yet to be discovered.
-He is committed to exploring these possibilities alongside his peers and mentors.
-Above all, his life purpose is to serve vulnerable and underserved communities around the world in hearing health and congenital hearing loss.
-He believes everyone deserves the gift of hearing and that being part of a community of like-minded individuals will strengthen his current vision and lay the foundation for his greater mission.
+During his undergraduate years at Griffith University, he served on multiple committees and, in 2025, founded The Anatomy Society at Griffith University.
+He currently serves as the Advisor and Immediate Past President.
+In 2026, he founded a national campaign called Hearing Awareness for Youth, where he serves as the Campaign Lead at UQ while also managing the campaign at a national level.
+He is also involved in volunteering with Ears Inc., whose mission is to transform hearing healthcare in underserved populations.
+Additionally, he is a contributing member of the World Hearing Forum under the World Health Organization, where he currently serves on the Changemakers team.
+Above all, his life purpose is to serve vulnerable and underserved communities around the world in the field of hearing health and congenital hearing loss.
+He believes that everyone deserves the gift of hearing, and that being part of a community of like-minded individuals will strengthen his vision and lay the foundation for his greater mission.

 Student Council